google/proto-quic/src/testing/variations/README.md

 ```

 The config file is a dictionary at the top level mapping a study name to an
 array of *study configurations*.
-The study name should match the Field Trial
+The study name in the configuration file should
-study name.
+match the FieldTrial name used in the Chromium client code.

+> Note: Many newer studies do not use study names in the client code at all, and
+> rely on the [Feature List API][FeatureListAPI] instead.
+Nonetheless, if a
+> study has a server-side configuration, the study `name` specified here should
+> match the name specified in the server-side configuration; this is used to
+> implement sanity-checks on the server.

 ### Study Configurations

-Each *study configuration* is a dictionary containing both `platform` and
+Each *study configuration* is a dictionary containing `platforms` and
 `experiments`.

-`platform` is an array of strings of valid platforms and the
+`platforms` is an array of strings, indicating the targetted platforms.
+The
 strings may be `android`, `chromeos`, `ios`, `linux`, `mac`, or `windows`.

 `experiments` is an array containing the *experiments*.

-The converter uses the platforms array to determine what experiments to include
+The converter uses the `platforms` array to determine which experiment to use
 for the study.
-All matching platforms will have their experiments concatenated
-together for the study.
+The first experiment matching the active platform will be used.

+> Note: While `experiments` is defined as an array, currently only the first
+> entry is used*\**.
+We would love to be able to test all possible study
+> configurations, but don't currently have the buildbot resources to do so.
+> Hence, the current best-practice is to identify which experiment group is the
+> most likely candidate for ultimate launch, and to test that configuration.
+If
+> there is a server-side configuration for this study, it's typically
+> appropriate to copy/paste one of the experiment definitions into this file.
+>
+> *\**
+> <small>
+>   Technically, there is one exception: If there's a forcing_flag group
+>   specified in the config, that group will be used if there's a corresponding
+>   forcing_flag specified on the command line.
+You, dear reader, should
+>   probably not use this fancy mechanism unless you're <em>quite</em> sure you
+>   know what you're doing =)
+> </small>

 ### Experiments (Groups)
 Each *experiment* is a dictionary that must contain the `name` key, identifying
-the experiment group name which should match the Field Trial experiment group
+the experiment group name.
+This name should match the FieldTrial experiment
-name.
+group name used in the Chromium client code.

+> Note: Many newer studies do not use experiment names in the client code at
+> all, and rely on the [Feature List API][FeatureListAPI] instead.
+Nonetheless,
+> if a study has a server-side configuration, the experiment `name` specified
+> here should match the name specified in the server-side configuration; this is
+> used to implement sanity-checks on the server.

 The remaining keys, `params`, `enable_features`, and `disable_features` are
 optional.